This is the complete onboarding task flow for migrating mailboxes from G Suite to On-Premises Microsoft Exchange, versions 2007, 2010, 2013, or 2016.

 - For the Source endpoint:

 - Purchase licenses.
 We recommend that you purchase the User Migration Bundle license for this migration scenario.
-User Migration Bundle licenses allow you to perform multiple migrations of User mailboxes, documents, and personal archives, plus Google coexistence configuration and allows the use of DeploymentPro to perform post-migration Outlook email profile configuration.
+User Migration Bundle licenses allow multiple types of migrations to be performed with a single license.
+They also allow DeploymentPro to be used to configure Outlook email profiles.
 Refer to these articles for more information:

 - Via Group Policy Object (GPO).